 Fresh new year, more vintage cooking & recipe adventures ahead!
 I hope your year 2019 has started with excitement & stress-free.
 We arrived home just for the NYE after our Christmas holiday trip in Spain and Portugal.
 Here are few snaps from our trip.
 I’m going to recap how the year ended with travels before whispering new ideas and wishes for the new year.

 We visited friends in South of Spain over Christmas & took a short roadtrip to Algarve together.
 I did carry one camera with me most of the time but I see now that I’ve been very lazy to pick it up from the bag.
 I only have few photos from our day in Tavira and couple of landscape shots from Ronda.

 A visit to the local grocery store is always on my bucket list no matter where we are.
-I’m one of those crazy tourists who loves to smell the fruits, appreciate different kinds label design in jars, canned food and alike.
-I want to explore the visuals, new flavors and the prices.
+I’m one of those crazy tourists who loves to smell the fruits, appreciate different kinds label design in jars, check the canned food and much moore.
+I want to explore the visuals, the new flavors and the prices.
 If I have a chance to visit markets and specialty shops too, even better.

 Faro & Tavira

 Our roadtrip to Portugal was a spontaneous one night tour to Algarve.
 And surprisingly the winter weather treated us best in Portugal.
 I was wise enough to pack a proper jacket and a sweater from home but in Tavira I did not need them.
 We enjoyed a dinner in quiet Faro, a shared seafood cataplana.
 And the next day we walked the streets of Tavira just when the city was just waking up.
 Long lunch with light tapas was ideal choice when we still had a full day of driving ahead before Ronda and Malaga.